 - 1 teaspoon vanilla extract

-- Line a standard depth 12-inch Dutch oven with a piece of parchment paper or a pre-cut parchment paper liner.
-Get tips on how to line a Dutch oven with parchment paper.
+- Line a standard depth 12-inch Dutch oven with a piece of parchment paper or a pre-cut parchment paper liner. (see ** Note)

 - Arrange frozen dinner roll dough balls in the Dutch oven, spacing them evenly.
 In a warm place, cover with lid and let the dough thaw and then rise until the dough doubles in volume, about 1 1/2 hours.